Hexagon/blog/src/posts/guide-to-js/2023-09-05_scopes-and-closures.md

 #### The dangers of global scope

-While global variables are easy to use, they can lead to problems:
+While global variables are easy to use, they can lead to problems such as:

-- **Name Conflicts**: If you're not careful, global variables can conflict with other scripts.
+- **Name Conflicts**: If you're not careful, global variables can conflict with other scripts or even with built-in JavaScript functions.

-- **Maintainability**: Code can become difficult to understand and maintain.
+- **Maintainability**: Relying too much on global variables makes your code hard to understand and maintain.

-- **Security Risks**: Malicious code can access and manipulate global variables.
+- **Security Risks**: Malicious code can easily manipulate global variables, potentially leading to security vulnerabilities.

 ```javascript
 let username = "John"; // A global variable